 Research tells us that one of the biggest obstacles to a good recovery from schizophrenia is the length of time the illness has existed before treatment commences.
-Statistics show that only twenty to thirty percent of people with schizophrenia experience good recoveries.
-These statistics have not improved in accordance with the availability of psychosocial support and the advances in antipsychotic therapies.
-The problem is that before the ill person is treated for the illness, he/she is at risk of losing important skill sets such as social and occupational skills.
+The problem is that before the person is treated for the illness, he/she is at risk of losing important skill sets such as social and occupational skills.
 This is particularly true for adolescent individuals who are in the crucial period of maturation, when much psychological and social development occurs.
-It is also likely that the ill person's relationship with family will be strained, and his/her pursuit of education or employment interrupted.
-While medication addresses psychotic symptoms, once these skill sets are lost the ill person will continue to experience a decrease in functioning, resulting in a poorer quality of life, and possibly making the ill person more prone to suicide, depression, aggression, substance abuse, anxiety disorders, and cognitive impairment.
+It is also likely that the person's relationship with family will be strained, and his/her pursuit of education or employment interrupted.
+While medication addresses psychotic symptoms, once these skill sets are lost the person risks continuing to experience a decrease in functioning, resulting in a poorer quality of life, and possibly making the person more prone to suicide, depression, aggression, substance abuse, anxiety disorders, and cognitive impairment.

-It is also more likely that an ill person will be open to treatment and insight into the illness while still in the early stages of it.
-Once the positive symptoms (e.g., delusions) have progressed, it is more difficult to engage the ill person in treatment.
-The earlier in the illness ill persons get interventions, the easier it is to minimize the resulting disability they experience.
-Long durations of untreated psychosis have been associated with:
+It is also more likely that a person will be open to treatment and insight into the illness while still in the early stages of it.
+Once the positive symptoms (e.g., delusions) have progressed, it is more difficult to engage the person in treatment.4 The earlier in the illness that people get interventions, the easier it is to minimize the resulting disability they experience.
+Long durations of untreated psychosis have been associated with